axeldavy/python-nng/README.md

 ## What I like about NNG

-Having used both ZeroMQ and NNG, I found that very quickly when using ZeroMQ you need to use ROUTER sockets everywhere, which frees from contraints, but adds significant complexity that is easy to mess up (handling client failure, heartbeats, etc).
-On the other hand, NNG provides more handling in its sockets, and more flexibility.
-Need to handle several clients concurrently ?
+Having used both ZeroMQ and NNG, I found that ZeroMQ quickly pushes you toward ROUTER sockets everywhere, which removes constraints but adds significant complexity that is easy to get wrong (client failure handling, heartbeats, etc).
+NNG, by contrast, provides richer built-in socket behaviour and more flexibility.
+Need to handle several clients concurrently?
 Just open several contexts on the same socket.
-The context system is very powerful and light.
-It was well-designed to keep application logic simple.
-Another design difference is that NNG is entirely thought to be thread safe.
-Closing a socket from another thread is safe, and will simply cause pending operations to fail with the exception `NngClosed`.
-This makes it much easier to write clean shutdown code without needing to worry about synchronization or cancellation.
-Finally it is worth noticing NNG has built-in TLS support.
+The context system is powerful and lightweight, and was well-designed to keep application logic simple.

+Another key difference is that NNG is designed to be fully thread-safe.
+Closing a socket from another thread is safe and will simply cause pending operations to fail with `NngClosed`, making it much easier to write clean shutdown code without worrying about synchronization or cancellation.
+NNG also has built-in TLS support.

 ## Installation